saasform/saasform/packages/express-session-jwt/README.md

-# @saasform/express-session
+# express-session-jwt

 [![NPM Version][npm-version-image]][npm-url]

 **!!
 IMPORTANT !!
 This library is in alpha, not yet recommended for production - please help us battle test it !!**

-This is `express-session` by [Saasform](https://saasform.dev), a drop-in replacement of `express-session` with enhanced security.
+This is `express-session-jwt` a drop-in replacement of `express-session` with enhanced security.

-Compared to the original `express-session`, our re-implementation:
+Compared to the original `express-session`, this fork:
 1. Prevents session fixation (e.g., when a user logs in a new token is emitted)
 2. Guarantees that destroyed sessions can't be re-saved (e.g., a logged out session can't become alive again)
 3. Reduces the impact of data theft from the store (stores `hash(sessId)` instead of `sessId`)